RomainOdeval/Caredener/ansible/roles/nginx/README.md

 ## Preamble
 This Nginx Ansible Role is initiated with the wonderful [project](https://github.com/geerlingguy/ansible-role-nginx/) of Jeff Geerling, under MIT License.
-Otherwise, i don't want for my project to fork his work for many reasons, specially to not depends of Gerling project updates and positions.
+Otherwise, i don't want for my project to fork his work for many reasons, specially to not depends of Gerling project future updates and positions.
 In fact, i put paternity of initial code here and let this part of project code under MIT license.

 ## Requirements